Lock the Gate Alliance: Support and opposition

 Over 120,000 members and 450 local groups constitute the alliance including farmers, traditional custodians, conservationists and urban residents.
 The organisation was incorporated in 2011 in New South Wales and became a registered company, limited by guarantee on 6 March 2012.
 The inaugural AGM was held in Murwillumbah on 11 June 2011 at which Drew Hutton was elected president.
 Another notable member is Dayne Pratzky, whose activism became the subject of the 2015 documentary film, Frackman.

 Lock the Gate's supporter base includes notable individuals from across the political spectrum, including former Greens party leader Bob Brown and conservative 2GB radio personality, Alan Jones.
 Despite the diverse political backgrounds and regional distribution of its member base, the Lock the Gate Alliance's opponents have labelled them a "green" group and suggested that their membership is urban and anti-development.
 In 2015, an editorial in Queensland's Courier Mail said of the group: "The mindless demonisation of industries that offer the chance to ensure the continuing prosperity of Queensland – and therefore Queenslanders – does nobody any favours."

 History

 On 21 June 2017, Drew Hutton announced his resignation as the president of the Lock the Gate Alliance via Facebook.
 In the post Hutton noted that he "made this decision with great sadness but I have serious, chronic health issues that simply won't allow me to do what is needed in such a position".
 Hundreds of tributes to his work and dedication followed this announcement.

 The organisation claimed several successes in 2014, including the cancellation of 35,000,000 ha of gas licence applications, the extension of a moratorium on drilling in the state of Victoria, the declaration of 280 mining-free communities across Australia and the perpetuation of the water trigger requirement in Federal environmental approvals under the EPBC Act.
-The alliance supported campaigners in Bentley (NSW), Broome (WA), Gloucester (NSW), Seaspray (VIC), Maules Creek (NSW), Borroloola (NT), Narribri (NSW) and Tara (QLD).
+The alliance supported campaigners in Bentley (NSW), Broome (WA), Gloucester (NSW), Seaspray (VIC), Maules Creek (NSW), Borroloola (NT), Narrabri (NSW) and Tara (QLD).